jaytoday/PQ/readme.markdown

   Run PQ through dev_appserver.

-  To load a datastore snapshot, navigate to /dev/admin and select the Restore From Backup option.
+  To load a datastore snapshot, navigate to /dev/admin and select the Restore From Backup option, or manually load each data type.

-  If you get a Traceback Error, it may be a read/commit error.
-  If that's the case, refresh until no errors are returned.